RashimNarayanTiku/TanksGame/README.md

 1. The closer the shot, the more damage is incurred.

 ## Playing the Game
-Download [TanksGame.zip](https://github.com/RashimNarayanTiku/TanksGame/blob/master/TanksGame.zip) and run *tanks.exe*.
+Download and unzip [TanksGame.zip](https://github.com/RashimNarayanTiku/TanksGame/blob/master/TanksGame.zip) and run *tanks.exe*.

 &ensp;